yangymargaret/REUNION/README.md

 - --tf: the name of the TF for which to predict peak-TF links, for example, ATF3; or a file containing the names of the TFs to query, with one TF name per line, default = -1

-  If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line
+  If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line.

 - --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = $data_file_type